JonSnow1807/FastBlock/README.md

 ## 🤝 Contributing

 This project was created as a demonstration of Safari extension development capabilities for the Apple Safari Extensions role.
-It showcases practical implementation of Safari Web Extensions with focus on performance, privacy, and developer experience.
+It showcases practical implementation of Safari Web Extensions with focus on performance, privacy, and understanding of platform constraints.

 ---

 **Built with precision for the Safari ecosystem** 🏗️

-*Demonstrating: Swift • JavaScript • Safari Web Extensions • Performance Optimization • Privacy-First Design*
+*Demonstrating: Swift • JavaScript • Safari Web Extensions • Performance Optimization • Privacy-First Design • Platform Constraint Navigation*

+### Development Time
+- Initial development: 1 day
+- Testing and optimization: 2-3 hours
+- Documentation: 1 hour

+### Key Takeaway
+Successfully built a functional Safari Web Extension that demonstrates deep understanding of both the capabilities and limitations of Safari's extension platform, which is valuable real-world experience for Safari extension development.